Cliv-create/RA-BCS/README.md

 ## About

 Objective: Launch YT-DLP at specified path with predefined options and URL that was provided throught API messages. - :white_check_mark:
-Additional objectives: List files from specified folder, and move them to another folder - :black_square_button:
+Additional objectives: List files from specified folder, and move them to another folder - :white_check_mark:

 ## Building